grscheller/web/src/blog.md

 After several hours of web searching mostly secondary, non-authoritative sources, this is what I found,

+* Node.js maintained by the non-profit OpenJS Foundation
-* Node.js is a JavaScript framework maintained by the non-profit Node.js
+  * Node.js is a JavaScript framework
   * Node,js source code can be found [here](https://github.com/nodejs/node)
 * npm (the cmdline utility) is an open source package manager for Node.js
+  * npm is a package manager for the Node.js framework
-  * the source code is maintained by GitHub [here](https://github.com/npm/cli)
+  * source code, maintained by GitHub, can be found [here](https://github.com/npm/cli)
 * npm (the company) was bought by and absorbed into GitHub in 2020
   * GitHub was bought by Microsoft in 2018
-* npm (the registry) is a service of GitHub and is branded npm
+* npm (the registry) is a service "to the community" provided by GitHub
+  * this service is branded npm

 "Authoritative" sources like GitHub, Microsoft, and all 342 npm GitHub repos are vague regarding the corporate ownership structure.
 When